 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of patients who were prescribed antianxiety medications.
-These medications are given to residents experiencing depression or anxiety.
+This tells you the percent of residents who were given antianxiety drugs.
+These medications are given to patients suffering from anxiety and depression.

 Managing Depression Among Residents